boxyhq/website/guides/jackson/frameworks/laravel.md

 Route::get('/sso/callback', '\App\Http\Controllers\AuthController@callback');
 ```

-The `callback` method of `AuthController` takes care of fetching the user profile if the authorization is valid
+The `callback` method of `AuthController` takes care of fetching the user profile if the authorization is valid.

 ```php title="app/Http/Controllers/AuthController.php"
 <?php